Pure Vision Language Action (VLA) Models: A Comprehensive Survey: Vision-Language-Action Models

-Diffusion (including flow matching, VAE, etc.) models have emerged as a transformative paradigm in generative artificial intelligence, showing remarkable potential within Vision Language Action (VLA) frameworks for embodied intelligence.
+Diffusion (including flow matching, VAE, etc.) models have emerged as a transformative paradigm in generative artificial intelligence, showing remarkable potential within Vision-Language-Action (VLA) frameworks for embodied intelligence.
 In this subsection, we review the evolution of diffusion models in VLA systems, focusing on three critical dimensions.
 Representative works are summarized in Table~\ref{tab:difussion}.